TraekWells/personal-site/content/blog/impossible-list.md

 ---
 Ever since I came across <a href="https://www.google.com" target="_blank" rel="noopener noreferrer">Thomas Frank’s impossible list</a> I knew I had to make one for myself.
 He got the idea from a dude named <a href="https://impossiblehq.com/impossible-list/" target="_blank" rel="noopener noreferrer">Joel Runyon</a> who I believe is the founder of impossible lists.

 I’ll be 100% honest here, I took a lot of Thomas Frank’s goal categories because they were great categories quite frankly (no pun intended).
-Almost every productive person has goals that they want to achieve, but putting them somewhere public will not only hold you accountable, but also keep you reminded of what you’re aiming for.
+Almost every productive person has goals that they want to achieve, but putting them somewhere public will not only hold you accountable but also keep you reminded of what you’re aiming for.

 Let's get this party started.